srlinuxeurope/DCFPartnerHackathon/clab/README.md

 # How to run this CLAB topology on your own environment?

+**This CLAB topology requires a license for emulating 7250 IXR-X1b nodes.**

+Contact your Nokia representative to obtain a valid license and place it in `/opt/dcfpartner/srl.license`.

 ## Environment variables

 This is a templated lab and relies on a number of environment variables to be exposed in your shell.